mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

  The array task ID (`$SLURM_ARRAY_TASK_ID`) and total number of tasks in the array (`$SLURM_ARRAY_TASK_COUNT`) are used to calculate the global index.
 Use the global index as the input parameter for the program.

 !!!
 "Best-case scenario"
-   **This approach is useful for submitting a large number of short run time programs beyond the per-user job limit.**
+   **This approach is useful for submitting a large number of short-run-time programs beyond the per-user job limit.**

 ## Parallel execution

-Parallel execution means executing multiple programs paralelly within a job.
-Here is an example job script that runs 10 programs parallelly.
+Parallel execution means executing multiple programs in parallel within a job.
+Here is an example job script that runs 10 programs in parallel.
 ```
 #!/bin/bash
 #SBATCH -t 00:30:00    # 30 minutes